React writing patterns that occur in business

 }, [])

-This works fine when the codebase is small and you can see the whole picture, but React best practice is to reduce unnecessary Effects.
-Semantically, it's better to guarantee that we're not running in SSR.
+This works fine for small components where you can grasp the whole picture, but React best practices encourage reducing unnecessary Effects.
+Semantically, it's better to guarantee that we're not executing during SSR.
 This is where the useIsSSR Hook comes in.

 I encountered this implementation in the React Aria package.
 According to the official description, useIsSSR "delays browser-specific rendering until after hydration."